Supplier selection and influence on purchasing and costs

 How do you measure a successful supplier relationship?

-A successful supplier relationship cannot be measured solely by adherence to contracts or delivery deadlines.
+A successful supplier relationship cannot be measured solely by compliance with contracts or delivery deadlines.
+There are several qualitative and quantitative metrics that reflect the quality of the relationship.

-• Supplier evaluations: Regular, structured assessments of supplier performance based on key performance indicators (KPIs) such as price level, delivery reliability, quality and flexibility are important.
+• Supplier evaluations: Regular, structured evaluations of supplier performance based on key performance indicators (KPIs) such as price, on-time delivery, quality, and flexibility are important.
+However, these KPIs should be supplemented by “soft” factors such as the supplier’s willingness to cooperate and capacity for innovation.

-Signs of this include, for example, the supplier’s willingness to proactively make suggestions for improvement or their commitment to joint projects.
+• Satisfaction and commitment: Mutual satisfaction with the partnership is a key factor in long-term success.
+Signs of this include, for example, the supplier’s willingness to proactively suggest improvements or its commitment to joint projects.

 How can a long-term win-win situation be achieved?

 • Mutual benefit: A win-win situation is based on the understanding that both sides must benefit from each other.
+This means that the collaboration takes into account not only cost considerations but also strategic goals and opportunities for innovation.

+• Flexibility and adaptability: Markets and requirements are constantly changing.
 A successful relationship is characterized by the ability of both sides to adapt flexibly to new conditions and find solutions that are beneficial to both parties.

 How can an interim manager support the company in supplier relations and reduce costs?

-Through my expertise and targeted approaches, I can make a significant contribution to reducing purchasing costs and thus improve the company’s margins.
+An interim manager plays a key role in structuring supplier relationships so that they become not only more efficient but also more cost-effective.
+Through my expertise and targeted approaches, I can make a significant contribution to reducing procurement costs and thereby improve the company’s margins.

-By identifying risks in the supply chain and developing risk reduction strategies (e.g. through dual sourcing or contingency plans), I can help prevent costly supply failures and production interruptions.
+• Risk minimization and cost savings: Another area where the interim manager can help is risk mitigation.
+By identifying risks in the supply chain and developing strategies to reduce them (e.g., through dual sourcing or contingency plans), I can help prevent costly delivery failures and production disruptions.
+Reducing such risks leads to lower unexpected costs and more stable margins.

-Targeted support from an interim manager can therefore not only increase the efficiency and reliability of the supply chain, but also generate substantial savings in purchasing.
+Targeted support from an interim manager can therefore not only increase the efficiency and reliability of the supply chain but also generate substantial savings in procurement.
+These measures improve the company’s margins and play a key role in boosting its competitiveness.
+If you have any further questions, I will be happy to assist you and go through this process with you!

 Conclusions